LetheField/acc/README.md

 A example to run this code on Prince.
 We will get results of 10 different levels of coherence.

 **Parameters are to be adjusted more carefully!**

+- saveversion:
+Add some new features, and made some adjustments to parameters.
+But threshold still does not change with coherence!